-The 2017-2018 Action Plan is the third of five annual plans implementing the 2015-2019 Consolidated Plan Strategic Plan goals for the investment of annual allocations of Community Development Block Grant (CDBG) funds from the U.S. Department of Housing and Urban Development (HUD).
-The Action Plan identifies available resources, annual goals, projects and activities for the period beginning July 1, 2017 and ending June 30, 2018.
+The 2019-2020 Action Plan is the fifth of five annual plans implementing the 2015-2019 Consolidated Plan Strategic Plan goals for the investment of annual allocations of Community Development Block Grant (CDBG) funds from the U.S. Department of Housing and Urban Development (HUD).
+The Action Plan identifies available resources, annual goals, projects and activities for the period beginning July 1, 2019 and ending June 30, 2020.

-The City receives CDBG funds from HUD on a formula basis each year, and in turn, awards grants to nonprofit, for-profit or public organizations for programs and projects in furtherance of the Strategic Plan.
-The CDBG program generally provide for a range of eligible activities for the benefit of low- and moderate-income Newport Beach residents, as discussed below.
+The City of Newport Beach (City) receives CDBG funds from HUD on a formula basis each year, and in turn, awards grants to nonprofit, for-profit or public organizations for programs and projects in furtherance of the Strategic Plan.
+The CDBG program generally provides for a range of eligible activities which benefit low- and moderate-income Newport Beach residents, as discussed below.